 Sometimes we look for far away and exotic destinations when, for those living in the UK, there are plenty of beautiful cities to visit here.
 One of these cities is York; a historic destination with over 1,900 years of history, which makes it a perfect getaway for the whole family.
 York is a historic ‘walled’ city at the confluence of the rivers Ouse and Foss, in North Yorkshire.
 York is the traditional county town of Yorkshire to which it gives its name.

 York ranks as the eleventh most visited city in the UK according to VisitBritain.org and it is renowned for its great medieval architecture, small cobbled streets and the iconic York Minster.
 Being only two hours away from London by train, no wonder it attracts a large number of visitors annually.

-The city is of great historical importance with its origins dating back to the Roman Empire in 71 AD.
+The city is of great historical importance, dating back to the Roman Empire in 71 AD.
 York became the capital province of Britannia Inferior and it was originally called Eboracum.
-Later it became part of the kingdoms of Northumbria and under the empire of the Jorvik Vikings.
+Later it became part of Northumbria’s kingdoms and under the Jorvik Vikings’ empire.
 In the Middle Ages York was a major wool trading centre and it became the capital of the northern province of the Church of England; a role it retains even today.

 During the nineteenth century, the city became an important railway hub and a confectionery manufacturing centre.
-Today, York has moved away from industrial manufacturing and now concentrates on providing a service based industry.
-It has one of the reputable universities in the UK and it is a hub for major branches of international companies.
+Today, York has moved away from industrial manufacturing and now concentrates on providing a service-based industry.
+It has one of the most reputable universities in the UK and it is a hub for major branches of international companies.

-York offers something for everyone in the family, there are plenty of ancient historic places to explore, fun activities for the youngsters and shopping opportunities for everyone.
+York offers something for everyone in the family; there are plenty of ancient historical places to explore, fun activities for the youngsters and shopping opportunities for everyone.